 ITS 200: Content Management with SharePoint

-This content is currently being updated to address Microsoft SharePoint and should be available in early 2024.
+This content is currently being updated to address Microsoft SharePoint and should be available in early 2026.

 In December 2022, we migrated our New River intranet from Joomla to Microsoft SharePoint (see project details).
-Designated employees serve as Content Managers of the new intranet and are identified in the project details.

 A) Overview of SharePoint and Web Site Management